xddinsd/xddinsd/README.md

 # Hi there, I'm Ivan 👋

-### A Senior Data Engineer who loves building robust systems and a highly-customized dev environment.
+### A Data Engineer who loves building robust systems and a highly-customized dev environment.

 </div>